Shaf8808/manchester-united/README.md

 ### Fonts

-My main choice of font styles that I have decided to go with are Oswald and Teko.
-These particular fonts have been carefully and meticulously selected as they are most relevent to my website and it's subject matter.
+The main choice of font styles that I have decided to go with is Oswald and Teko.
+These particular fonts have been carefully and meticulously selected as they are most relevant to my website and its subject matter.
 I have selected these fonts from Google Fonts due to the large library of professional font styles that I have access to for my website, as well as being able to combine and preview how different fonts would look when placed together as headings and paragraphs.

 ### Icons
-I have also decided to implement icons within my website in order to make it seem more visually and aesthetically appealing to the user.
+I have also decided to implement icons within my website to make it seem more visually and aesthetically appealing to the user.
 This will add a little variety to the content of my site so the user is not overwhelmed with too much text and information, which may cause them to leave.
-These icons will be suitably styled in order to remain consistent with the style of the entire site.
-The icons that I have utilised are for social media links that redirect the user to the relevent site such as Facebook, Instagram etc. These icons which I have decided to include within my site are taken from Font Awesome as they are both professional and free.
+These icons will be suitably styled to remain consistent with the style of the entire site.
+The icons that I have utilized are for social media links that redirect the user to the relevant site such as Facebook, Instagram etc. These icons which I have decided to include within my site are taken from Font Awesome as they are both professional and free.

 ### Colours
-As my website is based on Manchester United, a real football club, it was important that my website contained a colour scheme that would match the club’s official colours, which is predominantly red, white and black.
-When users enter the site, they should have no doubt in their mind that they are in a website dedicated to Manchester United due to the colour scheme used throughout the site.
+As my website is based on Manchester United, a real football club, my website needed to contain a colour scheme that would match the club’s official colours, which are predominantly red, white and black.
+When users enter the site, they should have no doubt in their mind that they are on a website dedicated to Manchester United due to the colour scheme used throughout the site.

 Therefore I have decided to use the three main colours of the club, red, white and black throughout my website consistently.
 This is so that it matches the club that it represents accurately and aesthetically.

 <u>**rgb(173, 11, 11)**</u>- This will be used as the banner at the top of each section as it is the primary colour of the club